One Pot Creamy Tuna and Shells

 - 1 tablespoon fresh lemon juice

-- 2 5-ounce cans white albacore tuna, drained
+- 2 cans (5-ounces each) white albacore tuna, drained

 - Salt and pepper to taste